Smoren/array-view-ts/README.md

 ![Build and test](https://github.com/Smoren/array-view-ts/actions/workflows/test_master.yml/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Array View TS is a TypeScript library that provides a powerful set of utility classes for working with arrays in a versatile and efficient manner.
+**Array View** is a TypeScript library that provides a powerful set of utility classes for working with arrays in a versatile and efficient manner.
 These classes enable developers to create views of arrays, manipulate data with ease, and select specific elements using index lists, masks, and slice parameters.